-Seminar Korea Cultural influences in the management system Class discussion of case and reading 'Why S. Korea is biggest investor in research?'
-Lecture; Tutorial Origins of the crisis Economic plights experienced by the Asian region in the last few decades Lecture; Tutorial Opportunities Identifying the new opportunities for corporations in Asia Institutional voids, market failures and latecomer firms Class discussion of case and reading Institutional voids: black holes or opportunities?
-Lecture; Tutorial Ethics and Social Responsibility Where does social responsibility fit in the Asia's business context.
-Lecture; Tutorial Wrap up: Asia in the current context Class discussion of case and reading 'Battle for digital supremacy' Lecture; Tutorial Disruptive innovations for emerging markets Industrial policy and strategy Class discussion of case and reading 'Entrepreneurial growth companies in Asia' Lecture; Tutorial Revision Final exam
+Identifying the new opportunities for corporations in Asia Institutional voids, market failures and latecomer firms Class discussion of case and reading 'Institutional voids: black holes or opportunities?'
+Ethics and Social Responsibility Where does social responsibility fit in the Asia's business context.
+Lecture; Tutorial Asia in the current context and dynamics of growth Class discussion of case and reading 'Battle for digital supremacy' Lecture; Tutorial Disruptive innovations for emerging markets Industrial policy and strategy Class discussion of case and reading 'Entrepreneurial growth companies in Asia' Lecture; Tutorial Revision 7/5/ Final exam 91,05/